vandontduong/CARTEx/README.md

 ## About

 This is the github repository for the CARTEx signature project.
-Pre-processing and analyses were performed using Seurat and custom pipelines written in R.
+Pre-processing and analyses were performed using [Seurat](https://satijalab.org/seurat/) and custom pipelines written in [R](https://www.r-project.org/).

 ## Datasets

-We derived the CARTEx signature from in-house experiments involving functional CD19 CAR T cells, exhaustion-prone HA CAR T cells, and control T cells.
+We derived the CARTEx signature from in-house experiments comparing highly functional CD19 CAR T cells, exhaustion-prone HA CAR T cells, and control T cells.
 We then applied the CARTEx signature to both in-house and publicly available experiments.

 | Identifier | Experiment |
 |:----------:|------------|